Management of health and disability

 Many people with a disability or long-term health condition are able to undertake osteopathic education and training, achieve a Recognised Qualification, and practise osteopathy with or without adjustments to support their practice.

-We publish guidance on the management of health and disability for students and osteopathic educational institutions.
+To support individuals studying to become an osteopath, we publish guidance on the management of health and disability for students and osteopathic educational providers.

-This was developed by external experts in equality and health education, after holding focus groups and interviews with staff in osteopathic educational institutions.
+This was developed by external experts in equality and health education, after holding focus groups and interviews with staff in osteopathic educational providers.

-are revised editions.
-Details of the revision process, including a consultation, can be found in a paper presented to the Policy Advisory Committee in 2016.
+Details of the process undertaken to revise the documents, including a consultation, can be found in a paper presented to the Policy Advisory Committee in 2016.